youscan/sota_nlp_workshop/Readme.md

 We provide command line interface with the next params:

 * main parameters:
-    * input_text – starting point of over generation
+    * input_text – starting point of our generation
     * n_sentences – number of sentences to generate

 * technical:
-    * temperature – technical parameter for more random generation
+    * temperature – technical parameter to add some randomness
     * repetition_penalty – penalize model for repetition
     * top_k – choose prediction from k most probable tokens
     * top_p – choose prediction from the top tokens with cumulative probability >= top_p

 Run `python language_generation.py --input_text="Write some text"`

-## Choose best answer
+## Choose the best answer

 The task is to find the best answer from the list to the asked question.